-Please refer to notes A and B regarding Cyprus in the Note to Readers section of this report.
+&lt;sup>11 Please refer to notes A and B regarding Cyprus in the Note to Readers section of this report.

-&lt;sup>12 Please refer to the note regarding the Russian Federation in the Note to Readers section of this report.
+&lt;sup>12 Please refer to footnote No. 3 regarding Greece in this chapter.
+Please refer to the note regarding Greece in the Note to Readers section of this report.